The-Breeth/training-docs/content/docs/Getting Started/3leaf.md

 ## Conclusion

-The backend of `test_pp_pannel` is designed with security, scalability, and maintainability in mind.
+The backend of project is designed with security, scalability, and maintainability in mind.
 By leveraging modern Node.js frameworks and libraries such as Express, Joi, Helmet, and others, the backend provides a solid foundation for handling HTTP requests, managing user sessions, and securely validating incoming data.